Last Updated: March 20, 2021

-WooCommerce is software that’s used to create an e-commerce website that can be installed on WordPress.
-Simply put, it’s an open-source extension of the latter.
+WooCommerce is used to create an e-commerce website you can install on WordPress.
+Simply put, it’s an open-source extension of WordPress.

-To explain it in a very basic way, it’s a free program that you install in WordPress to add to the features that already come by default.
+In a nutshell, WooCommerce is a free program you install in WordPress to add to the features that already come by default.
 It gives you several additional inventory management functionalities focused on creating and managing an e-commerce store within your website.

 How WooCommerce Works, and How It Can Be Free

-Thanks to the internet era and the philosophy of free software, WooCommerce offers a large number of totally free programs available to anyone who wants them.
-This is thanks to the selfless collaboration of the large community generated around these projects.
+Thanks to the internet era and the philosophy of free software, WooCommerce offers tons of totally free programs available to anyone who wants them.
+It’s all thanks to the selfless collaboration of the large community gathered around these projects.

 - You can sell products on the web.